-TSCA Section 5(e) grants to EPA the authority to issue administrative orders controlling new chemical substances where it finds (1) there is insufficient information to evaluate the risk reasonably, and (2) either the chemical may present an unreasonable risk to health or the environment, or it will be produced in substantial quantities that will enter the environment or to which there will be substantial or significant human exposure.
-In its order, EPA can ban or limit the manufacture, distribution, use, or disposal of the chemical.
+TSCA Section 5(e) grants EPA the authority to issue administrative orders controlling new chemical substances and significant new uses pending the development of information, where it finds (1) there is insufficient information to evaluate the risk reasonably, and (2) in the absence of sufficient information, either (i) the manufacture, processing, distribution in commerce, use, or disposal of the chemical may present an unreasonable risk to health or the environment, without consideration of costs or other non-risk factors, including an unreasonable risk to a potentially exposed subpopulation identified as relevant to the Administrator under the conditions of use, or (ii) the chemical substance is or will be produced in substantial quantities and enters or may be expected to enter the environment in substantial quantities or there is or may be substantial or significant human exposure.
+In its order, EPA can ban or limit the manufacture, processing, distribution, use, or disposal of the chemical.

 Can EPA seize a chemical substance if EPA determines it presents an unreasonable risk to human health or the environment?

-TSCA regulations define "significant adverse reactions" as "reactions that may indicate a substantial impairment of normal activities, or long-lasting or irreversible damage to health or the environment."
-Examples of "significant adverse reactions" that must be reported are provided at 40 C.F.R.
+The TSCA Section 8(c) regulations at 40 C.F.R.
+Part 717 define “significant adverse reactions” as “reactions that may indicate a substantial impairment of normal activities, or long-lasting or irreversible damage to health or the environment.”
+Examples of “significant adverse reactions” that must be reported are provided at 40 C.F.R.
 Section 717.12.
 They include, but are not limited to, long-lasting or irreversible health effects such as cancer and neurological effects; impairment of normal activities experienced by a number of people exposed to the same event or by one person each time he or she is exposed; long-lasting or irreversible damage to biological species, such as fish-kills or reduction in the ability of a species to survive; and long-lasting or irreversible effects on environmental media, such as groundwater contamination.

 How must companies record significant adverse reactions?

 EPA has not created a specific form to use to record TSCA Section 8(c) allegations.
-TSCA Section 8(c) allegation records must contain, however, the following information concerning each recordable allegation: (1) the name and address of the site that received the allegation; (2) the date the allegation was received; (3) the identity of the chemical substance or mixture; (4) a description of the person making the allegation (i.e., employee, customer, plant neighbor); (5) a description of the alleged reaction(s); and (6) the gender and birth year of any person alleged to have experienced a health effect.
-The original allegation must be attached to the TSCA Section 8(c) allegation form.
+TSCA Section 8(c) allegation records must contain, however, certain information concerning each recordable allegation, including the original allegation as received and an abstract of the allegation and other information, including as follows: (1) the name and address of the site that received the allegation; (2) the date the allegation was received; (3) the implicated substance, mixture, article, company process or operation, or site discharge; (4) a description of the person making the allegation (i.e., employee, customer, plant neighbor), including the gender and birth year of any person alleged to have experienced a health effect, if ascertainable; and (5) a description of the alleged health or environmental effects.

 Can EPA require companies to submit to EPA their records of significant adverse reactions?